Navigating the Great Resignation

 The Great Resignation is a crisis that disrupts business continuity and learning economies, and could cost the average sized company £750k to £3 million per year.
 Adam Kingl has been predicting this crisis since 2010, and over that time has conducted research, developed frameworks and lessons to mitigate attrition and engage your workforce.
 While Covid has accelerated attrition and forced many to re-examine what they want to achieve in their careers and lives, there is still cause for optimism that the world of work can be a force that makes life more meaningful.

-There has been plenty of literature and discussion on ‘how to manage Gen Ys’.
-If their paradigms of work and ‘how to be led’ are indeed very different to those of their managers of earlier generations, then surely how Gen Ys will lead their organisations in the near future will look and feel new.
-Therefore, the nature of work and leadership is about to change in fundamental ways.
+There has been plenty of literature and discussion on ‘how to manage the youngest generations’.
+If their paradigms of work and ‘how to be led’ are indeed very different to those of their managers of earlier generations, then surely leadership in the near future will look and feel new.
+Therefore, the nature of work is about to change in fundamental ways.

 Management Innovation